AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/16_sets_weaksets_maps_weakmaps.md

 We created our new `WeakSet` but when we tried to use a `for of` loop it did not work, we can't iterate over a `WeakSet`.

-Another big difference that we can see is by trying to use `.clear` on a `WeakSet`: nothing will happen because a `WeakSet` cleans itself up after we delete an element from it.
+A `WeakSet` cleans itself up after we delete an element from it.

 ```js
 dad = null;